 You could be forgiven for assuming the main attraction in Victoria Falls is the waterfall itself.
 While the thunderous might of the falls certainly are impressive, it’s no comparison to experiencing my lifelong dream whilst in town.
 At the tourist centre on the main street, the staff offer a variety of adventure tours ranging from bungy jumping off the Victoria Falls bridge to rafting the Zambezi River.
 My ‘adventure’ days have been and gone and I am hoping there is something more sedate.
 Adorning the walls are posters of cute lion cubs and immediately I flash back to my favourite childhood movie Born Free.
-It’s based on naturalist, Joy Adamson’s love of working with lions and in no time I excitedly rush back to camp clutching a Walk With Lions brochure.
+It’s based on naturalist, Joy Adamson’s love of working with lions and in no time I excitedly rush back to camp clutching a Walking With Lions brochure.

 At 0500 the next day a minibus picks me up from the Victoria Falls Rest Camp with tourists from other hotels and we drive about 10 km to Masuwe Safari Lodge.
 The non-profit African Lion & Environmental Research Trust operates the tour from the lodge which is situated on a large estate.
 A briefing session is held in the rotunda and over a fabulously strong coffee, we are given a lecture on lion behaviour and safety.
 Questioning the danger element of a little orphaned cub, I ended up day dreaming as I am left wondering why a silly big stick was thrust into my hand as everyone moved to dutifully follow the guide.